layer5io/rtk-query-codegen/README.md

 # OpenAPI API Client Generation and Compilation

 Generate an API client from an OpenAPI schema in YAML format and create a rtk-query api client.
-Thes package streamlines this process and ensures a smooth workflow.
+This package streamlines this process and ensures a smooth workflow.

 ## Dependencies